rubypoint/qif-rules-iso22081/README.md

 - `xsd/rubypoint.xsd` – custom Rubypoint schema defining the extensions to QIF Rules to support digital specifications

 > Note: an in-progress version of QIF 4 is used for the QIF Rules extension to help with future compatibility with this upcoming QIF release.

-All QIF instance files live in `qif/`:

-- `qif/rules/ISO_22081_2021.qif` – the QIF-Rules-based implementation of ISO 22081, Section 5.
-- `qif/mbd/ISO22081_FIG3.qif` – a QIF MBD implementation of the model seen in ISO 22081, Figure 3.
-The rule above can be executed on this part to automatically apply the applicable geometrical specifications.

 ## License